Trauma, the Nervous System & Family Constellations

 • dissociation

-Trauma can occur when the nervous system becomes overwhelmed and cannot fully process or recover from what happened.
+Trauma may develop when the nervous system becomes overwhelmed and unable to fully process or recover from what happened.

 The Body Remembers

-Trauma is often held physically as well as emotionally.
+Trauma is often carried physically as well as emotionally.

 People may experience: